Simsso/Haskell-Studies/README.md

 **Pattern matching** is a feature of Haskell that allows multiple implementations of the same function.
 When calling the function, the implementation will be chosen depending on the argument. `_` is called catch-all and will match any argument value.

-**Typeclasses** is a polymorphic type that adds functionality to types that is reusable across all inheriting types.
+**Typeclasses** is a polymorphic type that adds functionality (i.e. faculties or interfaces) to types that is reusable across all inheriting types.
 A **type alias** is a way of making a type available through a differnt name: `type Name = Integer`.

 Haskell's inequality symbol is `/=`.
 The **ordering typeclass** `Ord` enforces implementation of the following operators.
 ```haskell